moschiel/renode-pcf8574-tutorial/README.md

 pcf8574: Tutorial.PCF8574 @ i2c1 0x20
 ```

 `@ i2c1` now registers the PCF8574 as a device on the **STM32 I2C1 controller**. `0x20` is the seven-bit I2C address selected for the PCF8574, corresponding to A2, A1, and A0 tied low.
-See section 7.3.3 of the [datasheet](https://www.ti.com/lit/ds/symlink/pcf8574.pdf).
+See datasheet section 7.3.3 in the [datasheet](https://www.ti.com/lit/ds/symlink/pcf8574.pdf).

 Update `scripts/platform.resc` to load the STM32 **before** the PCF8574 because `i2c1` must already exist: